 The February 27, 2027 cruise on the Coral Princess departs from Sydney, Australia.
-On this 32 Night Australia & Southeast Asia (Sydney To Singapore) sailing, the ship will visit a total of 15 different cruise port destinations, including its departure port.
+On this 32 Night Australia & Southeast Asia (Sydney To Singapore) sailing, the ship will visit a total of 15 cruise port destinations, including its departure port.
 The Coral Princess sets sail on Saturday, Feb 27th and returns on Wednesday, Mar 31st.

 Use the buttons below to toggle between cabin types.